Conditional dynamics of optomechanical two-tone backaction-evading measurements

 In the limit $\omega\gg\kappa$, CR terms can be dropped and Eq.~\eqref{TwoToneQND} becomes a perfect two-mode QND interaction~\cite{TwoModeBAE,TsangQND}.
 This is due to the fact that $\hat H_{\mathrm{QND}}=\hat H_I(t)-\hat H_{\mathrm{CR}}(t)$ couples $\hat X_+$ and $\hat P_-$ in the same way as for simple harmonic motion, so that the interaction with the cavity turns into a joint continuous measurement of both $\hat X_+$ and $\hat P_-$.
-Since $\hat X_+$ and $\hat P_-$ commute, they can be simultaneously squeezed by the measurement, while the backaction is confined to the conjugate quadratures $\hat P_+$ and $\hat X_-$~\cite{TsangQND}.
+Since $\hat X_+$ and $\hat P_-$ commute, they can be simultaneously squeezed by the measurement, while the backaction is confined to $\hat P_+$ and $\hat X_-$~\cite{TsangQND}.
 If their combined uncertainties are reduced below twice the zero-point level, the measurement induces conditional mechanical entanglement, in the form of two-mode squeezing.

-In Fig.~\ref{f:PlotTMSq} ({\bf a}) we quantify the amount two-mode squeezing through the violation of Duan's bound (expressed in Decibel).
-We observe a trade-off which can be physically understood as in the single-mode case [cf. Fig.~\ref{f:PlotSqRWA}], although a simple analytic expression [like Eq.~\eqref{VarQcond}] is no longer available due to the intricacy of the coupled Riccati equations \eqref{Cond2}.
+In Fig.~\ref{f:PlotTMSq} ({\bf a}) we quantify two-mode squeezing through the violation of Duan's bound.
+We observe a trade-off which can be physically understood as in the single-mode case [cf. Fig.~\ref{f:PlotSqRWA}], although a simple analytic expression [like Eq.~\eqref{VarQcond}] is no longer available.
 The effects due to CR terms in Eq.~\eqref{TwoToneQND}, responsible for the reduction of the entanglement and the appearance of cavity squeezing for $g>\kappa$, are akin to our findings for the single-mode case [cf. Fig.~\ref{f:PlotSq} ({\bf a}), ({\bf c})].
 We compare our result with the prediction derived in the adiabatic limit (dotted curves, see Ref.~\cite{TwoModeBAE} for the expressions), which is only accurate for $\gamma\ll\Omega, g\ll\kappa\ll\omega$.
-In particular, decreasing the coupling, the adiabatic approximation predicts a constant amount of entanglement, only shifted towards smaller sideband parameters.
+Decreasing the coupling, the adiabatic approximation predicts a constant amount of entanglement, only shifted towards smaller sideband parameters.
 This prediction can fail dramatically (see red curve), while our theory correctly quantifies mechanical entanglement in the experimentally relevant good-cavity limit.